Clashes rock Beirut as security forces fire tear gas at protest

 “We will not leave.
 They are the ones who looted the country.
 They are the ones who got us here.
 We want our rights,” said Nadine Farhat, 31, a lawyer protesting on Sunday.

-Riot police and security forces, deploying again in large numbers, unleashed water cannons at protesters who remained on the streets into the night.
+Riot police and security forces, deploying again in large numbers, unleashed water cannons at hundreds of demonstrators who remained on the streets.

 The Lebanese Civil Defense said it had treated 46 people for injuries and taken 14 others to hospital.

-The clashes rocked a commercial district of Beirut for hours late into the night, and army soldiers closed off some streets.
+The clashes rocked a commercial district of Beirut for hours late into the night, and army soldiers closed off some roads.

-Lebanon’s Internal Security Forces said they fired tear gas after demonstrators pelted them with fireworks and stones.
-On Twitter, the ISF called on protesters to leave the streets.
+Lebanon’s Internal Security Forces said they fired tear gas after demonstrators pelted them with fireworks and stones, injuring some officers.
+On Twitter, the ISF called on people to leave the streets.

+Crowds of men and women ran for cover chanting “revolution, revolution!” as white smoke streaming out of tear gas canisters encircled them.
+Some hurled the canisters back at riot police standing nearby in body armor.

 “They attacked us in a barbaric way, as if we’re not protesting for their sake, their children,” said a protester, Omar Abyad, 25, a nurse who has been unemployed since he graduated two years ago.

-Reporting by Ellen Francis and Alaa Kanaan; Editing by Louise Heavens and Daniel Wallis
+Reporting by Ellen Francis, Alaa Kanaan, Ayat Basma and Imad Creidi; Writing by Ellen Francis; Editing by Louise Heavens and Daniel Wallis